Botspot/pi-apps/README.md

 > "I love pi-apps.
 It's great and installs tons of useful software that people don't know how to install.
 Great work Botspot!" - **[Raspberry Pi Projects and More](https://www.youtube.com/channel/UCkv0fW0EIUTKw6pYEnTjTbQ)**

-> "Pi apps has really terminated the use of the command-line." - vedforeal from Discord
+> "Pi-Apps is the reason I got a Pi4!" - behjemen from Discord

 > "Thanks for the great work making it all simple for everybody." - [**ShiftPlusOne** (RPi moderator)](https://www.raspberrypi.org/forums/viewtopic.php?f=63&t=290329&p=1755860#p1755857)

-> "Excellent job making Pi-Apps.
-Everyone is using it now." - FlyingCow from Discord

 > "Good luck with your projects, Botspot, you're really making waves!" - **[Sakaki](https://github.com/sakaki-)**